Can increasing the size and flexibility of a molecule reduce decoherence and prolong charge migration?: Results

-Figure~\ref{fig:prop_but_pent_CM}(B) shows that the ionization spectra of the three molecules are similar.
-In all cases, a hole-mixing structure~\cite{Breidbach_Cederbaum:2003} is present, coupling the first and third cationic states.
-However, in propynal the mixing involves the HOMO-1 instead of the HOMO.
-The reason might be the close proximity of the two chemical groups, which creates a mesomeric effect, delocalizing the electron of the alkyne to the oxygen atom.
-The hole-mixing intensity, crucial prerequisite for charge migration~\cite{Breidbach_Cederbaum:2003,Scheidegger_Vanicek:2023}, increases with the number of carbon atoms (see SI Appendix, Fig. 1 and 2, for the ionization spectra of hexynal and heptynal).
+The hole-mixing intensity, crucial prerequisite for charge migration~\cite{Breidbach_Cederbaum:2003,Scheidegger_Vanicek:2023}, increases with the number of carbon atoms (see Figs.~S2 and S3 in the SI Appendix for the ionization spectra of hexynal and heptynal).
 This is particularly important, since the coherence (\ref{eq:coherence_anl}) is maximized when the electronic populations are equal, i.e., $|a_{I}|^2=|a_{J}|^2=1/2$, which happens when the hole-mixing is maximal and the initial state involves only two 1h configurations~\cite{Breidbach_Cederbaum:2003}.

 In Fig.~\ref{fig:prop_but_pent_CM}(C), the real part of the electronic coherence is shown.
 In propynal, the coherence oscillation has a very small amplitude because of the weak hole-mixing, whereas pentynal has a more pronounced and more persistent coherence oscillation than butynal.
 This result is remarkable, since adding a carbon atom makes the molecule more flexible and increases the number of vibrational modes, which would be expected to accelerate the decoherence induced by the nuclear motion.
+One may object that the asymmetry of butynal and different initial electronic populations prevent a meaningful comparison.
+To eliminate these effects and make the comparison more direct, we show, in Fig.~S4 of the SI Appendix, the absolute value of the normalized coherence for all three molecules, as well as for the $C_s$ conformer of butynal.
+We thus demonstrate that the enhancement of the electronic coherence lifetime does not rely on specific initial electronic populations or molecular conformation.

 The charge migration analysis in Fig.~\ref{fig:prop_but_pent_CM}(D) shows the hole dynamics after ionization out of the HOMO (HOMO-1 for propynal).
 Due to the very weak hole-mixing in propynal, the hole remains strongly localized at the triple bond, and no oscillation can be observed.
 Charge migration is more pronounced in pentynal than butynal due to the disappearance of the hole density at the C-C bond close to the oxygen.
 This suggests that experimental observation of the hole dynamics with time and spatial resolution might be easier in pentynal.